Attractions : Activities : Cross Country Skiing

 Paved and Unpaved Walking, Jogging, and Bike Trails

-- The park includes a 1 mile path that connects from Fourth Street with Museum and with the South Jackson Street entrance.
+- The park includes a 1-mile path that connects from Fourth Street with Museum and with the South Jackson Street entrance.
 In addition, the park also keeps some rough trails that meander through natural preservation areas in both the East and West sides of Fourth Street.
-These trails are ideal for walking, jogging, and cross country skiing.
-Cascades Cycling Trail Map
+These trails are ideal for walking, jogging, and cross-country skiing.
+The Cascades Cycling Trail Map

 - The park upkeeps 4 paved tennis courts on a first come first serve basis.